 A Much Better Primary Travel Card: Capital One® Venture® Rewards Credit Card

 Compare the Choice Visa to Capital One® Venture® Rewards Credit Card, one of the best rewards credit card and you'll see what we mean.
-The Capital One® Venture® Rewards Credit Card gives you a 2% rewards rate, the highest of any rewards usable on any travel expense.
+The Capital One® Venture® Rewards Credit Card gives you a 2 Miles per dollar on every purchase, every day, the highest of any rewards usable on any travel expense.
 Whether you're looking to book a flight, stay at a hotel, or even rent a car, the miles earned through the Capital One® Venture® Rewards Credit Card apply.
 Better yet those rewards are applied as a statement credit so you don't even need to worry about using a different booking system.
 The drawback of most loyalty awards are the restrictions in availability and choice, which will not be an issue here.

 For your main personal rewards card, a good overall rewards rate is vital.
 Choice's offering simply gives up too much value to be a competitive first credit card.
 If you're in the market for an everyday card, go with the Capital One® Venture® Rewards Credit Card instead of the Choice Visa.
 It's no contest.